-In March 2017, the Company issued and sold 6,069,444 shares of its common stock in a public offering pursuant to a registration statement and a related prospectus and prospectus supplement.
-The Company received net proceeds of approximately \$2,126.3 million, net of underwriting discounts, commissions and offering expenses.
 In March 2019, the Company issued and sold 2,985,575 shares of common stock in a public offering pursuant to a registration statement and a related prospectus and prospectus supplement.
-The Company received net proceeds of approximately \$1,213.4 million, net of underwriting discounts, commissions and offering expenses.
+The Company received net proceeds of approximately \$1.2 billion, net of underwriting discounts, commissions and offering expenses.
+In May 2020, the Company issued and sold 2,587,500 shares of common stock in a public offering pursuant to a registration statement and a related prospectus and prospectus supplement.
+The Company received net proceeds of approximately \$1.7 billion, net of underwriting discounts, commissions and offering expenses.

 In August 2017, the Company established an "at the market" equity offering program (the "2017 ATM Program"), under which the Company may, from time to time, offer and sell shares of its common stock to or through sales agents up to an aggregate of \$750.0 million.
-For the year ended December 31, 2018 and 2017, the Company sold 930,934 shares and 763,201 shares, respectively, for approximately \$388.2 million and \$355.1 million, respectively, net of payment of commissions to the sales agents and estimated equity offering costs.
+For the year ended December 31, 2018, the Company sold 930,934 shares for approximately \$388.2 million, net of payment of commissions to the sales agents and estimated equity offering costs under the 2017 ATM Program.
 As of December 31, 2018, no shares remained available for sale under the 2017 ATM Program.
-In December 2018, the Company established another ATM program, under which it may, from time to time, offer and sell up to an aggregate of \$750.0 million of its common stock to or through sales agents in "at the market" transactions (the "2018 ATM Program").
-For the year ended December 31, 2019, the Company sold 903,555 shares for approximately \$447.5 million, net of payment of commissions to sales agents and other offering expenses, under the 2018 ATM Program.
+In December 2018, the Company established another ATM program to offer and sell up to an aggregate of \$750.0 million of its common stock to or through sales agents in "at the market" transactions (the "2018 ATM Program").
+For the year ended December 31, 2020 and 2019, the Company sold 415,512 shares and 903,555 shares, respectively, for approximately \$298.3 million and \$447.5 million, respectively, net of payment of commissions to sales agents and other offering expenses, under the 2018 ATM Program.
+As of December 31, 2020, no shares remained available for sale under the 2018 ATM Program.
+In October 2020, the Company established another ATM program, under which it may, from time to time, offer and sell up to an aggregate of \$1.5 billion of its common stock to or through sales agents in "at the market" transactions (the "2020 ATM Program").
+For the year ended December 31, 2020, the Company did not sell any shares under the 2020 ATM Program.

-As of December 31, 2019, the Company had reserved the following authorized but unissued shares of common stock for future issuances:
+As of December 31, 2020, the Company had reserved the following authorized but unissued shares of common stock for future issuances:

-Common stock options and restricted stock units 3,334,130 Common stock employee purchase plans 2,973,785 Total 6,307,915
+Common stock options and restricted stock units Common stock employee purchase plans 2,806,672 Total 8,767,618